numtide/treefmt/README.md

 ## Compatibility

-`Treefmt` works with any formatter that adheres to the [following specification](https://github.com/numtide/treefmt.go/blob/main/docs/formatters-spec.md).
+`treefmt` works with any formatter that adheres to the [following specification](https://github.com/numtide/treefmt.go/blob/main/docs/formatters-spec.md).

 For instance, you can go for: